Open-KO/kodb-util/README.md

         Clean drops the databaseConfig.dbname database and removes the knight user -config string
-        Path to config file (default "kodb-util-config.yaml") -dbpass string
+        Path to config file (default "kodb-util-config.yaml") -createManualArtifacts
+        Export the artifacts generated from templates during the import process to OpenKO-db/ManualSetup.
+Performs a clean on the ManualSetup directory first.
+  -dbpass string
         Database password override
   -dbuser string
         Database user override
-  -import
+  -exportJsonSchema
+        Export table properties from the database to update jsonSchema -import
         Runs clean and imports OpenKO-db files
   -schema string